kable5/dailyDisplay/README.md

 ### Installation
 This project was designed for:
-* Start a line with a star
+* Raspberry Pi 3 Model B
 * Raspberry Pi OS
 * Python 3.8.5